LeToNode/Play2.0-CN-doc/javaGuide/main/http/JavaActions.md

 Result anyStatus = status(488, "Strange response type");
 ```

-All this helpers can be found in the `play.mvc.Results` class.
+All of these helpers can be found in the `play.mvc.Results` class.

 ## Redirects are simple results too

 Redirecting the browser to a new URL is just another kind of simple result.
-However these result types doesn't take any response body.
+However, these result types don't have a response body.

 There are several helpers available to create redirect results: